QoifoQ/linyiqi.github.io/_pages/teaching.md

 title: "Teaching"
 ---

+Note Tutor is in charge of holding tutorial session, marking assignments and holding Q\&A.

 ## The Chinese University of Hong Kong
 - Tutor for STAT 1012: Statistics for Life Science (Fall 2019 - Spring 2022)
 - Tutor for STAT 5101: Foundation of Data Science (Msc Course) (Fall 2021)